Antigua and Barbuda

 Level 3: Increased level of risk (recommendation not to travel in certain areas of the country unless necessary)

 Select passport type

 Diplomatic passport: visa not required

 Official passport: visa not required

-Embassy of The Republic of Bulgaria in Havana, Cuba
+Embassy of the Republic of Bulgaria in Havana, the Republic of Cuba

 E-mail: [email protected]